aosterwyk/minecraft-docker/README.md

 **--restart**: (optional) "unless-stopped" will restart the container unless the container (not the node/system) is restarted.

 **-e**: (optional) Environment variables.
 Use -e for each variable if using multiple.
+Do not use -e if you do not want to change any of these settings.

+### Environment variables

-Set `SERVERJAR=<.jar filename>` if you'd like to run a .jar other than server.jar.
+`SERVERJAR=<.jar filename>` Set this if you'd like to run a .jar other than server.jar.
 This jar must be copied to the docker volume mounted with -v.
-Do not include -e if you do not want to use a custom server .jar.

 `SERVERMEMORY=#` Set server memory to # GB.
 Do not put "G" or "GB" after the number.
 Defaults to 2GB if not set.

 ## Support